JerryZhangZZY/EBU6304-2021-Software-Engineering-Group-111/docs/report/FinalReport.md

 We started to learn this topic long after we had finished most parts of the project, so only a few classes is designed.
 The flow show an example of using TDD to develop GUI classes.

 ![](report-images/flow.png)

+## Conclusion and Reflection

+This group project is not only a good practice for our software engineering study, but also a rehearsal for real projects we may encounter in future work.
+Our insight into software engineering has been greatly gained during this project.
+But there are a few shortcomings that need to be mentioned.
+Firstly, we did not use TDD at the beginning of the project (Iteration 1), but since iteration 2, we have implemented TDD rigorously.
+Secondly, some user stories are not written carefully enough.
+Some requirements are difficult to verify.
+For example, we mentioned the need for animation to be smooth, but didn't mention how smooth it should be.
+Thirdly, in code design, generalisation is not particularly good.
+For example, many buttons have the same functionality and can be optimized by inheritance.
+But because we didn't take this into account early on, the code became a little redundant.
+These problems we encountered are also great harvest the group project brought to us, and we believe that they can be properly solved in the future iterations.

 ## Appendix